learn-co-curriculum/dsc-multiple-linear-regression-statsmodels-lab-v2-5/README.md

 boston_features.head()
 ```

-## Run an linear model in Statsmodels
+## Run a linear model in statsmodels

 ```python
 # Your code here
 ```

-## Run the same model in Scikit-learn
+## Run the same model in scikit-learn

 ```python